Android Central Verdict

 Let's examine the Snapdragon 765G in more detail.
 The chipset has eight cores in a 1 + 1 + 6 configuration: there's a single "prime" core based on the Cortex A76 that goes up to 2.4GHz, another A76 core clocked at 2.2GHz, and six Cortex A55 cores at 1.8GHz.
 How does it measure up to the Snapdragon 865?
 That particular design has a 1 + 3 + 4 layout with a single A77 core at 2.84GHz, three A77 cores at 2.42GHz, and four A55 cores at 1.8GHz.

-The high-level overview tells us that the Snapdragon 765G is aimed more at efficiency, and that it misses out on the newer Cortex A77 cores.
+The high-level overview tells us that the Snapdragon 765G is aimed more at efficiency and that it misses out on the newer Cortex A77 cores.
 On the GPU side of things, the 765G comes with the Adreno 620, with the Snapdragon 865 featuring the Adreno 865.
 The performance on offer with the Cortex cores on the Snapdragon 765G is in line with the Snapdragon 845, and the GPU is equivalent to the Adreno 540-toting Snapdragon 835.
 If you're interested in learning more, take a look at our Snapdragon 765G performance comparison.

 The Nord has a decent in-screen fingerprint module; it's fast to authenticate and reliable in day-to-day use.
 The vibration motor is better than what we've seen on older OnePlus devices, but you don't get the same sort of feedback as the haptic engine on the OnePlus 8 Pro.
 And like recent OnePlus phones, the Nord misses out on the 3.5mm jack.